siberianfox/g2wiki/Raster-Streaming-Protocol.md

   - Unit vector setting horizontal (X) and vertical (Y) directions from start (values must be +1 or -1)

-  - Scan - unidirectional (1) or bidirectional (2).
+  - Scan - unidirectional (1) or bidirectional-CAM (2).
 Unidirectional mode can be used to eliminate machine backlash "jaggies" at high bit resolutions.
+Bidirectional-CAM will scan in two directions.
+The CAM program is responsible for reversing the pixel ordering the 'return' lines.
+[See also note 1].

   - Overscan amount - mm in X that the head will travel beyond the print area to allow for acceleration / deceleration to not require compensation.

   - Maximum velocities - Separate `F words` for X and Y movement in mm/minute.
 The controller will attempt to hit these speeds but may run slower to adjust for communications throttling or other machine limitations.

-  - Maximum image line characters.
+  - Maximum characters.
 This parameter allows the CAM to tell the controller the maximum number of ASCII characters it will send in an image line (including terminating CR and/or LF characters).
-If the controller cannot handle this amount it should send an error and the number of characters it can handle.
+If the controller cannot handle this number it should send an error and the number of characters it can handle.

   - Example JSON representation:
     ```json
 {"rhdr":{"orgx":0,"orgy":0,"dirx":1,"diry":-1,"scan":1,"overs":5.0,"velx":10000,"vely":1000,"chars":254}}
     ```

+[Note 1]: Beyond MVP, Bidirectional-CNC would be another scan mode where the CNC controller is responsible for reversing the return line.
+This is only possible if the controller has sufficient memory to store two or more arbitrarily long scan lines.
+This mode is useful for unpacking PNG Up, Average, and Paeth compression filters.

-1. **Image Header** - Image metadata.
-Should come from file header and be immutable:
+1. **Image Header** - contains metadata about the image itself:

   - Width of the bitmap in pixels (X dimension)

   - Height of the bitmap in pixels (Y dimension)

+  - Horizontal resolution (X) in pixels per inch (DPI)

+  - Vertical resolution (Y) in pixels per inch (DPI)

-  - Number of bits per pixel - typically 8, but may be 16 for increased resolution.
-We wanted to keep to BMP and PNG standard bit depths, which are 1, 2, 4, 8, 16, and 32
+  - Bit depth: Number of bits per pixel - typically 8, but may be 16 for increased monochrome resolution.
+We suggest keeping to PNG and BMP standard bit depths, which are 1, 2, 4, 8, 16, and 32.

-  - Compression - MVP uses uncompressed bitfield (BI_BITFIELDS == 0) only, no pixel array compression is supported

-  - Horizontal resolution (X) in pixels/meter (Multiply DPI by 39.3701)

-  - Vertical resolution (Y) in pixels/meter (Multiply DPI by 39.3701)
+  - Compression - MVP uses (0) for uncompressed bitfield, (1) for run-length encoding compression (no Huffman in MVP).
+It might also be useful to consider (2) for X-A delta run-length encoding as per PNG.

-  - Size of the raw bitmap data (including padding).
-We're not sure we need the size of the raw bitmap data, but it's available in BMP and could be useful
+  - Size of the raw bitmap data in binary bytes, after encoding is applied.
+(This might not be necessary for MVP.)

   - Example JSON representation:
     ```json
-{"ihdr":{"dimx":1000,"dimy":1000,"bpp":8,"comp":0,"resx":11811,"resy":11811,"size":424242}}
+{"ihdr":{"dimx":1000,"dimy":1000,"resx":300,"resy":300,"bits":8,"comp":0,"size":424242}}
     ```

 1. **Pixel Array** - Image contents

-  - Send one line at a time, or as partial lines if line lengths or memory constraints dictate
+  - Send as many bytes as fit conveniently in a single transmission.
+Image content lines to not need to correspond to raster lines (and most likely won;t if the image source is PNG, which works in 'chunks').

   - Image data is encoded in ASCII using the [ZeroMQ version (Z85) of the base-85 transform (aka ascii85)](https://en.wikipedia.org/wiki/Ascii85).
 ASCII85 expands binary data 25% (4 binary bytes into 5 ascii bytes) and is used predominantly in PDF and other renders, as opposed to base64 which expands 33% (3 into 4).
 The ZeroMQ base-85 encoding algorithm is a string-safe variant of base85.
 By avoiding the double-quote, single-quote, and backslash characters, it can be safely carried as a JSON string value.